-The finance major prepares students for professional careers in corporate finance and the financial services industry.
-Augsburg finance majors learn requisite skills through courses focused on financial theory and practice, investment and portfolio theory, intermediate accounting theory, money and banking, and international finance.
+The Finance major prepares students for professional careers in corporate finance and the financial services industry.
+Augsburg Finance majors learn requisite skills through courses focused on financial theory and practice, investment and portfolio theory, intermediate accounting theory, money and banking, and international finance.
 In addition, Finance

 Besides careers in the finance/accounting area in all businesses large and small, this major leads to careers in banking, asset management, insurance, and investment banking.
 Students will gain the knowledge and skills to work as financial analysts and financial managers in business, government, and nonprofit organizations, and to work in other positions requiring engagement with financial information.

 Business Core Requirements

 Seven courses including: